fuzzylogicxx/fuzzylogic/posts/my-2023-in-review.md

 ## Eating out

-Fallow and Brilliant Corners while in London.
+While in London, Tom and I enjoyed a nice breakfast at Fallow on Clair’s recommendation.
+(Although she was subsequently horrified at me missing the opportunity and only ordering scrambled eggs on toast!
+My excuse is I was hungover and needed comfort food).
+On the same trip we had amazing sushi at [Brilliant Corners](https://brilliantcornerslondon.co.uk/) in Dalston.
+It really is my happy place.

-Clair and I had a lovely lunch with Charlie at Inver.
+In Spring, Clair and I had an overdue catchup with Charlie over a lovely lunch at [Inver](https://inverrestaurant.co.uk/).

-Curry with pals at Dishoom in Edinburgh.
+I made a first visit to Dishoom in Edinburgh, along with a couple of good pals, and it lived up to the hype.

-Crabshakk with Gillian, Tom and Nessa.
+In autumn I enjoyed a lovely Saturday afternoon at [Crabshakk](https://www.crabshakk.co.uk/) on Byres Road with Gillian, Tom and Nessa.

-On Hogmanay, Clair and I ate at Brett and we loved it.
+On Hogmanay, Clair and I ate at [Brett](https://www.barbrett.co.uk/) and we loved it.
+It was brilliant to sit at the pass and watch the chefs at work.

 Special mention has to go to our evening at Café du Soleil in Geneva where we both had our first taste of fondue.
+Cheese heaven.

 ## Family

 All the major family-related activity seemed to happen in June.
 Sadly, my Aunt Elsie died.
-She was in her nineties and the last 10 years had seen a real decline.
+She was in her nineties and the last 10 years had seen a steep decline.

-On a happier note my niece Caitlin married her partner Ross in June in a beautiful weeding at Lochside House Hotel.
+On a happier note my niece Caitlin married her partner Ross in June in a beautiful wedding at Lochside House Hotel.

 My niece Charlotte had her second child – Mason, a brother for Marc.